Aiven-Open/kio/README.md

-<h1 align=center>kafka-protocol</h1>
+<h1 align=center>apache-kafka-protocol</h1>

 <p align=center>
     <a href=https://github.com/aiven/python-kafka-protocol/actions?query=workflow%3ACI+branch%3Amain><img src=https://github.com/aiven/python-kafka-protocol/workflows/CI/badge.svg alt="CI Build Status"></a>
 </p>

 <p align=center>
-    Kafka Protocol data types for Python.
+    Apache Kafka® Protocol data types for Python.
 </p>

 ## Features

-- Exposes immutable dataclass entities for all Kafka Protocol messages, generated from the [same source][schema-source] as used by Kafka's internals.
+- Exposes immutable dataclass entities for all Apache Kafka® Protocol messages, generated from the [same source][schema-source] as used by Apache Kafka®'s internals.
 - Message classes are simply light-weight data containers and does not inherit anything or expose any methods other than a vanilla dataclass.
 Encoding and decoding is enabled by making all the necessary details about Kafka encoding introspectable.